JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kmp-ci-tutorial.md

 [//]: # (title: Configure continuous integration for a Kotlin Multiplatform application)

 <web-summary>Learn how to set up continuous integration (CI/CD) for Kotlin Multiplatform (KMP) apps with GitHub Actions.
 Run shared tests, build Android and iOS artifacts, and streamline CI for cross-platform projects.</web-summary>

 This guide shows how to configure continuous integration for a Kotlin Multiplatform application by using GitHub Actions.
 You set up a workflow that runs shared tests once and builds artifacts for Android and iOS.
 The workflow runs on every push or pull request to the main branch.

-This guide is based on the [Jetcaster sample](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/pull/1/changes/fef86abd0bd461ab8dfd5ce9826918398c24a541).
-For a complete CI configuration and example artifacts, see the Jetcaster repository.
+This guide is based on the [Jetcaster KMP sample](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/).
+You can see the [action and workflow configuration in the repository](https://github.com/kotlin-hands-on/jetcaster-kmp-migration/tree/main/.github) or follow the steps below for a detailed description.

 ## Overview of the CI structure